thotypous/mikroe-uhb/README.md

 * Install mikroBootloader in a Windows VM inside VirtualBox or other virtualization software with decent USB emulation support.
 * Load the `usbmon` module (`modprobe usbmon`) and use Wireshark to start a USB capture.
 Then, fire mikroBootloader and program your device.
 * Please provide me with the capture file saved by Wireshark and with the hex file you used to program your device.

+You can also take USB captures directly on Wireshark for Windows if you install the [usbpcap driver](http://desowin.org/usbpcap) and follow the instructions in its website.
+Please do not forget to use a Wireshark version able to support the driver.

 ### Support for other operating systems